Durzn/ZenView/README.md

 # Disclaimer
-Please keep in mind that it is not recommended to manually edit the configuration.
-Use the context menu in the file explorer instead.
+Use the context menu in the file explorer to add relative or absolute paths to the configuration.
+Manually editing the configuration should mainly be done to give paths custom names or remove unwanted/obsolete entries.
 This extension only works when a workspace was opened and all configured relative paths need to be relative from the workspace root.
 Absolute paths may be across the entire file system.
 # Usage
-* `zenView.zenPaths`: User defined paths to directories or files which shall be added to the zen view.
 * `zenView.foldersTop`: True (default): Places directories before files.
 False: Places entries as found on the filesystem.
 * `zenView.resolveSymlinks`: True (default): Resolves found symlinks to directories or files instead of symlinks.
 False: Does not resolve the symlink.
+* `zenView.zenPaths`: User defined paths to directories or files which shall be added to the zen view.
 E.g.
 ```
 "zenView.zenPaths": [